sclaggett/eye-candy/eye-native/README.md

 # eye-native

-This is the native library for the *eye-candy* and *eye-projector* projects.
+This is the native library for the *eye-X* projects.

+On Windows, you will need to build this project prior to building any of the other projects.
+The other projects reference this one through a symlink.

-You do not need to build this project separately unless you're working directly on the native code.
-When building the *eye-candy* and *eye-projector* projects, the contents of this project will be copied into their `node_modules` directories and built there,
+On Mac, you do *not* need to build this project unless you're working directly on the native code.
+The other projects will create a copy of this project in their `node_modules` directories and will build is there as part of their process.

 Local development is initialized by running `yarn install` and built by running `yarn build`.